isomorphisms/progit/en/03-git-branching/01-chapter3.markdown

 Insert 18333fig0302.png
 Figure 3-2.
 Git object data for multiple commits.

-A branch in Git is simply a lightweight movable pointer to one of these commits.
+A branch in Git is a movable pointer to one of these commit objects.
 The default branch name in Git is master.
 As you initially make commits, you’re given a `master` branch that points to the last commit you made.
 Every time you commit, it moves forward automatically.

 Insert 18333fig0303.png
 Figure 3-3.
 Branch pointing into the commit data’s history.